-(1) The Municipality may enter into a public-private partnership agreement, but only if the Municipality can demonstrate that the agreement will: (a) provide value for money to the Municipality; (b) be affordable for the Municipality; and (c) transfer appropriate technical, operational and financial risk to the private party.
-(2) A public-private partnership agreement must comply with any prescribed regulatory framework for public-private partnerships.
-(3) If the public-private partnership involves the provision of a municipal service, Chapter 8 of the Municipal Systems Act must also be complied with.
-(4) Before a public-private partnership is concluded, the Municipality must conduct a feasibility study that: (a) explains the strategic and operational benefits of the public-private partnership for the Municipality in terms of its objectives; (b) describes in specific terms:

-the nature of the private party's role in the public-private
+- (1) The Municipality may enter into a public-private partnership agreement, but only if the Municipality can demonstrate that the agreement will: - (a) provide value for money to the Municipality; - (b) be affordable for the Municipality; and - (c) transfer appropriate technical, operational and financial risk to the private party. - (2) A public-private partnership agreement must comply with any prescribed regulatory framework for public-private partnerships. - (3) If the public-private partnership involves the provision of a municipal service, Chapter 8 of the Municipal Systems Act must also be complied with. - (4) Before a public-private partnership is concluded, the Municipality must conduct a feasibility study that: - (a) explains the strategic and operational benefits of the public-private partnership for the Municipality in terms of its objectives; - (b) describes in specific terms: - the nature of the private party's role in the public-private partnership;

-partnership;

-(iii) how the proposed agreement will: (aa) provide value for money to the Municipality; (bb) be affordable for the Municipality; (cc) transfer appropriate technical, operational and financial risks to the private party; and (dd) impact on the Municipality's revenue flows and its current and future budgets; (c) takes into account all relevant information; and (d) - apacity of the Municipality to effectively monitor, manage he agreement.
-(5) national government may assist the Municipality in carrying out and ssing feasibility studies referred to in subsection (4).
-(6) When a feasibility study has been completed, the accounting officer of the Municipality must: (a) docun Munic • port on the feasibility study together with all other relevant the Council for a decision, in principle, on whether the should continue with the proposed public-private 174 the extent to which this role, both legally and by nature, can be performed by a private party; and
+- (ii) the extent to which this role, both legally and by nature, can be performed by a private party; and - (iii) how the proposed agreement will: - (aa) provide value for money to the Municipality; - (bb) be affordable for the Municipality; - (cc) transfer appropriate technical, operational and financial risks to the private party; and - (dd) impact on the Municipality's revenue flows and its current and future budgets; - (c) takes into account all relevant information; and - (d) explains the capacity of the Municipality to effectively monitor, manage and enforce the agreement. - (5) The national government may assist the Municipality in carrying out and assessing feasibility studies referred to in subsection (4). - (6) When a feasibility study has been completed, the accounting officer of the Municipality must: - (a) submit the report on the feasibility study together with all other relevant documents to the Council for a decision, in principle, on whether the Municipality should continue with the proposed public-private partnership;